mgvillarreal/blogdecafeProject/README.md

    <img src="https://img.shields.io/badge/STATUS-DONE-green">
 </p>

 This is a repository for a coffee blog.
 The main goal of the site is to showcase my basic abilities using HTML and CSS and to improve practices to make a responsive site.
-Also to start my first steps with JS making a script that validate the contact form.
+Also to start my first steps with JavaScript making a script that validate the contact form.

 For this website I practiced the use of CSS grid.

 ### Technologies Used
-This website was built using HTML and CSS and a little bit of JS.
+This website was built using HTML and CSS and a little bit of JavaScript.

 ### How to Download and View the Project
 1. Clone this repository to your local machine: `https://github.com/mgvillarreal/blogdecafeProject.git`